-The Department of Engineering Systems and Environment at the University of Virginia was created in 2018 to address some of society’s most difficult engineering problems.
-The new department strategically integrates the Civil and Environmental Engineering and Systems and Information programs, placing it in a preeminent position of field leadership in the study of human- and socio-technical engineering.
+The Department of Engineering Systems and Environment (ESE) at the University of Virginia was created in 2018 to address some of society’s most difficult engineering problems.
+The new department strategically integrates the Civil and Environmental Engineering and Systems Engineering programs, placing it in a preeminent position of field leadership in the study of human- and socio-technical engineering.
 We create knowledge and innovations that will help solve engineering’s “Grand Challenges.”
 These problems are often emergent, large-scale and complex, such that decision- makers have historically been poorly equipped to achieve outcomes that enhance long-term human well-being in a rapidly changing world.
 We believe that a better future is possible for all by training the leaders of tomorrow in a collaborative academic environment that encourages excellence in the classroom, laboratory and field.

 - UVA leads the Mid-Atlantic Transportation Sustainability University Transportation Center, a consortium of six universities funded by the U.S. Department of Transportation.

 - The department is participating in the Center for Visual and Decision Informatics, an Industry/University Cooperative Research Center funded by the National Science Foundation.